 Teaching, learning and assessment methods

 Knowledge and understanding is taught through diverse study materials, including multimedia.
 You will develop your knowledge and understanding through critical engagement with the material.
-Audio-visual materials offer opportunities to observe and hear from children and young people and to hear service users, practitioners and researchers.
+Audio-visual materials offer opportunities to observe and hear from children and young people and to hear from service users, practitioners and researchers.
 You will work independently with the study materials but are encouraged to form self-help groups with other students communicating face to face, by telephone, email, etc. Tutors support your learning in tutorials and day schools organised locally (where applicable).

 The assessment process requires you to demonstrate your understanding of key concepts and theories, to present arguments, to develop and evaluate ideas and to show how they apply these to practice.
 You are encouraged to assess your own progress frequently through activities in the study material.